niwciu/MODBUS/ReadMe.md

 - ModBus RTU Slave&Master (ModBus RTU Sever&Client)

 ### STM32G071RB ModBus RTU Slave example
-By running this example you can read all types of ModBus in the address range 0 to 19.
+By running this example you can read all types of ModBus data in the address range from 0 to 19.
 Below are the default values stored in all object types.
 ```C
 #define EXAMPLE_DATA_QTY 20